 Note; credits from an exchange programme usually count towards the student’s NZ-based programme, all though this is not always the case.

 - part or whole undergraduate and postgraduate programmes

 - trade or economic-related short-term research or internships

 - other, non-exchange programmes that can be demonstrated to meet the programme requirements and PMSA objectives.

-Scholarship Open for International Students: Students of New Zealand can apply for these Prime Minister scholarships.
+Nationality: Students of New Zealand can apply for these Prime Minister scholarships.